Key Takeaway

 - How do I know if my weight loss is mostly fat or muscle?

-- Scale weight alone cannot tell you.
+- Scale weight alone can't tell you.
 A DEXA scan, bioimpedance analysis, or even simple measurements (waist circumference, waist-to-hip ratio) provide better insight.
 If your waist is shrinking while your weight loss has slowed, you may be losing fat while preserving or gaining muscle, which is the ideal outcome.

 - What percentage of patients reach their goal weight at 12.5mg?